 ¶ Five Years

-Five years ago today at Macworld Expo, Steve Jobs unveiled a device that reshaped our definition of the personal computer.
+/Five years ago today at Macworld Expo, Steve Jobs unveiled a device that reshaped our definition of the personal computer.
 It reminded us of the stuff of science fiction from our childhood.

 I remember the first time I actually saw an iPhone.
 It was a couple weeks after it was released, and I was sitting with my bride in the Denver airport, waiting for our connecting flight to Seattle for our honeymoon.
 While we were waiting to board our plane, a young woman sat next to me and started browsing on her iPhone.
 I was about to inquire, but instead admired as she had just received a phone call.
 That was the first time I saw one.

 A few days later my wife and I found our way to an Apple Store in Seattle, where I finally was able to experience the future.
-I called my parents, who were a little confused when they answered as their caller ID said Apple, Seattle, WA.
-If I had resided in an AT&T coverage area then I probably would have left the store with one.
+I called my parents, who were a little confused when they answered as their caller ID said Apple, Seattle, WA

 One year later we moved to a new city, which did indeed have AT&T, and I bought an iPhone 3G on release day.
 My son was born four days later.
 I used the lap timer in the Clock app to time contractions.
 A couple days earlier, in preparation, I drafted a message to our friends and family announcing his birth, and left blanks for things like time of birth, length, weight, etc. Minutes after he took his first breath, I snapped a picture with my iPhone, sent it to the web, added the link to my email message, filled in the details, and hit send.